inbarhub/DDPM_inversion/README.md

 source_prompt - a prompt describing the input image target_prompts - the edit prompt (creates several images if multiple prompts are given)
 ```
-These three inputs can be supplied through a YAML file (please use the provided 'test.yaml' file as a reference).
+These three inputs are supplied through a YAML file (please use the provided 'test.yaml' file as a reference).

 <br>
 Method's parameters are: